Supporting women’s rights

 In Benin, Burkina Faso, Colombia, Honduras, Morocco and Tunisia, this project will enable 410 local organizations to:

-- Improve the voice of women in the public space
+- Amplify women’s voices in the public space

 - Better collaborate by strengthening local, regional and national alliances

 “Women’s Voices and Leadership is extremely promising.
 Currently, available funding is usually thematic, short-term and quite limited, which restricts local organizations’ ability to act.
 This program, however, provides direct, multi-year funding to help women’s organizations bolster the impact and scope of their activities.
 The program is also responsive enough to support ad hoc projects.
 This is truly innovative!”

 Promote alliances between women’s movements in Benin and Burkina Faso

 In both countries, the situation of women and girls is quite similar and worrisome.
 Beninese and Burkinabé women are targeted by acts of violence and participate little in political decision-making.
 They also face a lack of access to sexual and reproductive health services.

 By including two neighbouring countries in the same project, the objective is to encourage exchanges between movements that defend women’s rights throughout the region.
 In particular, the project will: